 Much like compensation planning, territory planning must align with strategic objectives above all else.
 This article will cover why companies split territories by different attributes and how to design territories.

-Done well, territories can help salespeople focus on the highest-value prospects, introduce fair account distribution, and encourage specialization when appropriate.
+Well-designed territories can help salespeople focus on the highest-value prospects, introduce fair account distribution, and encourage specialization when appropriate.

 There are many considerations to weigh before dividing up accounts.